 Responsibility for liaising with the parish, bishop and patron lies with the archdeacon, who also works closely with the rural/area dean and deanery lay chair.
-Administration, including formal paperwork and any advertising, is routed through the archdeacon's PA from the bishop's office (unless the patron chooses to take the lead).
+Administration, including formal paperwork and any advertising, is routed through the Designated Officer for Vacancies from the bishop's office.
+If a benefice is not suspended, the patron has the right to take the lead and some do.